lairdm/hts-specs/.circleci/Readme.md

 Files:
 - scripts/makediff.sh  -- runs latexdiff on the given file producing a pdf in the diffs/ directory
 - pdf_comment.js       -- looks for pdfs in the diffs/ directory and if it finds any, posts a comment in the github PR with links to the appropriate files
 - Dockerfile           -- a description of the container used for running the latex and the javascript.
-The container itself is htsspecs/circle-ci-image:0.3
+It also has an updated version of latexdiff (githash 3e56ad7cb8e7, not an official release.)
+The container itself is currently htsspecs/circle-ci-image:0.4
 - .circleci/config.yml -- the configuration file that is run by circle-ci
 - .circleci/Readme.md  -- this document